benjamincrozat/content/posts/php-is-dead-2023.md

 ## The most used WordPress plugins in 2023

-The most popular WordPress plugins also deserve to be mentioned there.
+The most popular WordPress plugins also deserve to be mentioned here.
 Some of them can even be considered as mini-CMSes.

 | Plugin                               | Percentage |
 |--------------------------------------|------------|